edgedb/edgedb/docs/intro/quickstart.rst

 5. Write some queries
 =====================

-Let's write some simple queries via *EdgeDB UI*, the admin dashboard baked into every EdgeDB instance (v2.0+ only).
+Let's write some simple queries via *Gel UI*, the admin dashboard baked into every Gel instance.
 To open the dashboard:

 .. code-block:: bash